apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 .. describe:: EXTSORT_BUFFER_SIZE

-A threshold to choose the sort algorithm.
-If the input data is larger than this threshold, the external sort algorithm is used.
+A limit to choose the sort algorithm.
+If the input data is larger than this limit, the external sort algorithm is used.

   * Configuration name: :ref:`tajo.executor.external-sort.buffer-mb`
   * Property value: Integer